Consensys/quorum-dev-quickstart/files/orchestrate/README.md

 - Smart contract registry
 - Public and private transactions
 - Multi-chain.

+Orchestrate is a platform developed under the [BSL 1.1](LICENSE) license and written in Go.

 For more information, refer to the Codefi Orchestrate official [Documentation](http://docs.orchestrate.consensys.net).